hemvall/sol-pooler-telegram-bot/README.md

 buy-token - Purchases tokens using the provided CA
 import_wallet - Import your main wallet to transfer funds to subwallets transfer_funds - Transfers funds between wallets
+withdraw_funds - Send back funds from subwallet to your original one
 create_wallets - Creates 5 new Solana wallets